dotnet/AspNetCore.Docs/aspnet/getting-started/installing-on-linux.rst

     ``make install`` puts ``libuv.so.1`` in ``/usr/local/lib``, in the above commands ``ldconfig`` is used to update ``ld.so.cache`` so that ``dlopen`` (see ``man dlopen``) can load it.
 If you are getting libuv some other way or not running ``make install`` then you need to ensure that dlopen is capable of loading ``libuv.so.1``.

-Installing on CentOS, Fedora and derivatives
+Installing on CentOS 7
 --------------------------------------------

 The following instructions were tested using CentOS 7.
+Other versions of CentOS or other Red Hat based distros are unlikely to work correctly.

 Install the .NET Version Manager (DNVM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^